 - 96% of the 2014-2015 Year 6 cohort;

 We are proud of the outstanding opportunities that we are able to provide our pupils with in terms of chances to represent the school in a variety of inter-school sports competitions and the success that we have enjoyed in Cluster, Town and Tees Valley Competitions.
-For example, during the last academic year, we medalled in fourteen different sports formats in Hartlepool Town Finals, won Town Finals in six different sports formats and represented the town in a staggering ten Tees Valley Finals (including winning silver in tri golf, silver in sportshall athletics, gold in athletics and gold in basketball).
 In addition, within school, every child participates in intra-school sports competitions for children of all ages and abilities.

 I hope you enjoy viewing the 'PESSPA' section of our school website which will continue to develop as each academic year progresses.

-What is Phyical Literacy, Physical Eduation (PE), School Sport & Physical Activity?
+What is Physical Literacy, Physical Education (PE), School Sport & Physical Activity?

 ‘Physical literacy’ is described by the Youth Sport Trust as being ‘the motivation, confidence, physical competence, knowledge and understanding that provides children with the movement foundation for lifelong participation in physical activity.
 Enabling children to be physically literate supports their development as competent, confident and healthy movers.’